kstastny/Talks/messaging-in-distributed-systems/presentation/slides/index.md

 * receives messages from producers and pushes them into queues
 * needs rules that define where to push the messages
-* you can think of it as a router

-' necessary because we said that queue only delivers to one consumer ' in RabbitMq the rules are defined by exchange type
-' = topic in Azure Service Bus
+' necessary because we said that queue only delivers to one consumer ' in RabbitMq the rules are defined by exchange type (fanout, direct, topic, headers) ' = topic in Azure Service Bus
 ' you can also think of exchange as a router - receives the message and sends it to N other channels